-If the market begins to drop volatility will begin to rise and our 0.10 puts will climb in price substantially and help absorb the losses our iron condor will take.
+If the market begins to drop, volatility will start to rise, and our 0.10 puts will climb in price substantially and help absorb the losses our iron condor will take.
 Most of the time we will want to close out our insurance when we close out the iron condor.
 There is no need to let the insurance run without it insuring any position so we will take whatever premium the long puts still have in them.
 There is one exception.
 If your long options, the insurance, are less than 0.10 per contract you want to go ahead and keep them on.
-With so little premium in them most of it will get eaten up by commissions when you close them and they could explode in price if volatility starts to climb.
+With so little premium in them, most of it will get eaten up by commissions when you close them, and they could explode in price if volatility starts to climb.

 There is a time you don't want to add insurance.
-When volatility is too high it won't make sense to add insurance on your position.
-With a higher volatility your wings will be a lot wider and probably for a higher credit than when volatility is low.
+When volatility is too high, it won't make sense to add insurance on your position.
+With higher volatility, your wings will be a lot wider and probably for a higher credit than when volatility is low.
 If volatility begins to come in it will benefit your position but hurt any insurance you may have on.
 Save the insurance for low volatility, below 25%

 Upside Adjustment: Kite Spread

 Our first upside adjustment will be the primary adjustment we want to use.
-To accomplish our goals this is a good cheap adjustment when the underlying begins to creep higher.
+To accomplish our goals, this is an excellent cheap adjustment when the underlying begins to creep higher.

-The kite spread consist of buying a long call below your call strikes and selling more call spreads to reduce the cost.
-The idea is to sell enough call spreads to reduce the cost in half for the long call.
+The kite spread consists of buying a long call below your call strikes and selling more call spreads to reduce the cost.
+The idea is to sell enough call spreads to cut the cost in half for the long call.
 This is the advantage of using this adjustment.
-The cost is low and you are long gamma so if the underlying rallies your position will profit.
+The cost is low, and you are long gamma so if the underlying rallies your position will profit.